 - Insomnia or sleeping problems

 Many people living with PTSD also experience anxiety and depression and might engage in self-harm or substance abuse.

-I think I might be suffering from PTSD
+I think I have symptoms of PTSD

 PTSD can be frightening and disruptive to your everyday life.
 Many people find that talking through their traumatic experiences helps them deal with the symptoms of the condition.

 Remember: you’re not on your own.
 There are professionals who can provide the support and guidance you need to overcome your PTSD.

 There’s a range of therapeutic approaches that can help that don’t rely on medication.

 Seeking help is the first step to taking control of your life.
 It’s never a sign of weakness to admit that you could do with some help; it’s a sign of strength and your resolve to improve your relationships, prospects, and your wellbeing.